 Pan American Health Organization, El Paso Office

-Texas A&M University, Center for Environmental and Rural Health
+Texas A&M University, Center for Translational Environmental Health Research

 University of Texas School of Public Health

 U.S. Environmental Protection Agency, U.S.-Mexico Border Environmental Program: Border 2012

 U.S.-Mexico Border Diabetes Prevention and Control Project, Centers for Disease Control